-At Arrow Junction you will meet the Crown Range Road, the shorter route from Wanaka (see my other post Queenstown to Mount Cook via the Cardrona Road) and the same place is the turn off to Arrowtown.
-Then comes the much photographed Lake Hayes after which you have reached Queenstown.
+Then comes a road crossing, Arrow Junction where the Crown Range road, the other route from Wanaka is (see my post Queenstown to Mount Cook via the Cardrona Road).
+And the same place is the turn off to the old gold mining town of Arrowtown.

 More on New Zealand Travel

 This was section number 4 of our New Zealand South Island road trip.
 You will find all other sections on my road trip page: